 In the event of an emergency, call Triple Zero 000 or 112 to access police and emergency services.
 Be aware that you may travel out of mobile phone range.
 Many of our parks feature emergency markers, which are special green signs with a unique code on them so emergency responders can pinpoint your exact location.

+Commercial filming with drones) on Parks Victoria managed land requires a permit.
 For information about RPAS and permits, visit our Commercial RPAS and Drones Filming and Photography Permit application guidelines page.